TheKikGen/USBMidiKliK4x4/README.md

 # NEWS

+## New release V2.5.3 : Correction of the blocking issue in standalone mode
+The previous release introduced an issue blocking UMK firmware when it was used in standalone mode (with a power supply only). it is now corrected.
+You can adjust the USB detection time with the option #7 in the configuration menu (USB idle time), or by sending the appropriate sysex (Intelligent thru mode settings).
+Default is 30 seconds.

 ## Limited number of the new UMK4x4 PCB v2.3 available at Tindie right now  !
 The inclination towards smaller hardware devices has made it increasingly difficult to make use of DIN connectors for MIDI In/Out in the past few years.
 Many manufacturers have chosen to use 3.5mm "TRS" connectors instead.
 It is why The KikGen Labs team released a new UM4x4 V2.3 board based on the STM32F103 Bluepill.
 This new board uses 3,5MM TRS jacks instead of midi DIN, with full MMA RP-054 type A compliance.
 Midi DIN is still possible obviously, under the form of a 4 mini 3.5mm jacks to DINs rail board, so you can "patch" midi in and out as you want.<br>
 <img width="200" border="0" src="https://github.com/TheKikGen/USBMidiKliK4x4/blob/master/doc/UMK4X4-board%20and%20components%20capture-2023-10-14.png?raw=true)"  />[![The Kikgen Labs Tindie place](https://d2ss6ovg47m0r5.cloudfront.net/images/tindie-logo@2x.png)]( https://www.tindie.com/stores/thekikgenlabs/ )